Bias in Large Language Models: Origin, Evaluation, and Mitigation: Introduction

-This article aims to provide a comprehensive exploration of bias in LLMs, examining its origins, manifestations, and the current state of research in bias evaluation and mitigation.
-We begin by discussing the sources and types of biases, drawing on examples from various NLP tasks to illustrate how biases arise and persist.
-We then review the methodologies used to detect and measure biases, including both quantitative and qualitative approaches.
-Following this, we explore the strategies developed to mitigate biases at different stages of the model development pipeline, assessing their effectiveness and limitations.
-Finally, we discuss the ethical considerations and legal implications of deploying biased AI systems, underscoring the importance of fairness, transparency, and accountability in AI development.
-Through this discussion, we seek to contribute to the broader discourse on responsible AI, offering insights and recommendations for researchers, practitioners, and policymakers working to ensure that LLMs serve as equitable and trustworthy tools in society.
+The remainder of this paper is organized as follows.
+Sections \ref{sec2} and \ref{sec3} discuss the sources and types of intrinsic and extrinsic bias, drawing on examples from various NLP tasks to illustrate how biases arise and persist.
+Section \ref{sec4} reviews the methodologies used to detect and measure biases, including both quantitative and qualitative approaches.
+Section \ref{sec5} compares mitigation strategies across different stages of the model development pipeline, assessing their effectiveness and limitations.
+Section \ref{sec6} discusses the ethical considerations and legal implications of deploying biased AI systems, underscoring the importance of fairness, transparency, and accountability in AI development.
+Through these discussions, we aim to contribute to the broader discourse on responsible AI by offering insights and recommendations for researchers, practitioners, and policymakers working to ensure that LLMs serve as equitable and trustworthy tools in society.

-\section{Intrinsic Bias}
+\section{Intrinsic {Bias}}